 - The Reveal: The Starcade finale reveals that Darth Vader is Arin and tells us the motive behind the whole series: Arin put Jon through those six months of hell so he could play games with him for old times' sake.

 - Ridiculously Cute Critter: Jacques is often seen nuzzling or nibbling Jon, especially when Jon is acting emotional.
+There's also the miniature horse that appears in the beginning of "Food Games (Part 1)".

 - Robot Buddy: In-universe, Jacques has stated he is a cyborg at least once.
 Out of universe though, he's just a parrot made to seem like a robot in editing.